Ad hoc 1: The Genealogy of Normalcy and Experienced Ambiguity

 Winter Symposium: 20.-21.04.2023, Riga, University of Latvia

 Encouraging cross-disciplinary collaboration, the Nordic Summer University (NSU) ad hoc symposium organizers are glad to invite academics and students from various social and humanitarian fields to participate in the winter symposium “Genealogy of Normalcy and Experienced Ambiguity”.
 The symposium will be held at the University of Latvia in Riga from April 20 to April 21, 2023.
-We welcome abstract submissions and presentations about ambiguity in the context of feminist philosophy, exploring how social concepts (such as gender norms, race, or sex) are affected by genealogies of knowledge and the body, as well as lived spaces, the environment, and culture.
+We welcome students, researchers and others who are interested to participate in fruitful discussions about ambiguity in the context of feminist philosophy, exploring how social concepts (such as gender norms, race, or sex) are affected by genealogies of knowledge and the body, as well as lived spaces, the environment, and culture.

 Theme of the symposium: